General Landscape Uses:

 Typically 2-3 feet in heigth.
 Taller than broad.

-Endemic to Florida from Nassau County and Panhandle south to Miami-Dade, Highlands and Lee counties.
+Endemic to Florida from Nassau County and the Panhandle south to Miami-Dade, Highlands, and Lee counties.
 Presumed extirpated in Miami-Dade and Broward counties.
 In Broward County, last collected in the Parkland area in 1982.
+Not documented on barrier islands in South Florida, but possibly historically present; it is cultivated at Pan’s Garden

 Wet to moist, seasonally inundated sandy soils, without humus.